AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 ## Forcibly remove custom attributes

-Apart from removing the custom attributes set by the current user, this method can also be used to remove custom attributes set by others.
+In addition to removing the custom attributes set by the current user, this method can also be used to remove custom attributes set by others.

 ### HTTP request